turingschool-examples/frontend-mod-1-prework/day_3/day3_exercises.md

 ### 4. What is the role of fixed positioning, and why is z-index important in the scenario of using fixed positioning?

+</br> **Fixed positioning** is a type of absolute positioning that requires the position property to have a value of fixed.
+It positions the element in relation to the browser window. </br> `position:fixed`

+The **z-index** property helps to control which element sits on top.
+It prevents any other elements' content from overlapping with the element who's position property is fixed.

 ### 5. What is the difference between a fixed and liquid layout?